skyscraper.farm

 The greatest civilizations in history have controlled architecture and, separately, agriculture.
 Skyscraper Farm does both.
 THE prestige project towering high above the hanging gardens of Babylon.

-A tower after your very tastebuds; Skyscraper Farm is a live-in culinary experience with the world’s best chefs occupying the top floor reservation-only restaurants.
+A tower designed to delight your tastebuds; Skyscraper Farm is a live-in culinary experience with the world’s best chefs occupying the top floor reservation-only restaurants.
 Elegant, Velvet rope Residential Reserve private dining spaces in the restaurant and separate, unique menus for residents and office space owners only.

 Pathogen Proof Produce Process TM